bgao-vt/website/content/home/about.md

 # Biography

-I am currently an Associate Professor at the School of Computer and Information Technology, Beijing Jiaotong University, China.
-I was an Assistant Professor at the Institute of Computing Technology, Chinese Academy of Sciences, China from Oct.
+I am currently an Associate Professor in the School of Computer and Information Technology at Beijing Jiaotong University, China.
+I am a Visiting Researcher in the School of Computing and Communications at Lancaster University, UK from Oct.
+2018 to Jul.
+2019.
+I was an Assistant Professor in the Institute of Computing Technology at Chinese Academy of Sciences, China from Oct.
 2014 to Mar.
 2017.
-I received the Ph.D. degree in computer engineering from Virginia Tech, USA in 2014, under the supervision of Prof. Jung-Min "Jerry" Park and Prof. Yaling Yang.
+I received the Ph.D. degree in computer engineering from the Bradley Department of Electrical and Computer Engineering at Virginia Tech, USA in 2014, under the supervision of Prof. Jung-Min "Jerry" Park and Prof. Yaling Yang.